Lee Ridley (comedian)

 Lee Ridley (born 31 December 1980), better known by his stage name the Lost Voice Guy, is an English stand-up comedian.
-Disabled since early life, and unable to speak, he rose to prominence in June 2018 after winning the 12th series of Britain's Got Talent.
+Disabled since early life, and unable to speak, in June 2018 he won the 12th series of Britain's Got Talent.

-Early life
+Early life and education

 Ridley is originally from Consett, County Durham.
 At the age of six months he was diagnosed with a form of cerebral palsy, brought about by a brain infection that left him in a coma for two months, which affected his movement and rendered him unable to speak.
 His disability in early life made it difficult for him to communicate with people, until the age of eight, when he received his first communication device.

 Ridley attended Percy Hedley School for disabled children, in Newcastle, until 12, then, until 16, the Barbara Priestman Academy for autistic children, and the mainstream school, Thornhill Academy, in Sunderland.

 Between 1999 and 2002, he studied journalism and online journalism at the University of Central Lancashire, achieving an undergraduate degree in the former, and a master's degree in the latter.